thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/3m-throughput-single-node-performance-test.md

 |-----------------|------------------|
 | 7.4 ms          | 11 ms            |

-The performance test revealed resource utilization patterns, shedding light on the efficiency of TBMQ under high message loads.
 It would be advantageous to review an informative table that summarizes the key elements and outcomes of the conducted test.

 | Publishers | Subscribers | Msgs/sec | Throughput | QoS | Payload  | TBMQ CPU | TBMQ Memory |